 Factors to Consider When Choosing a 5/8 Drain Line for Dehumidifier in Basement

 When you choose a 5/8 drain line for your basement dehumidifier, check that the size matches your unit and supports steady water flow.
-You’ll also want a line made from durable, kink-resistant material that can handle the length you need without clogging or cracking.
+You’ll also want a line made from durable, kink-resistant material that can handle the length you need without clogging, cracking, or backing up.
 A mold-resistant option helps keep the drain cleaner and cuts down on maintenance.

 Drain Line Size